longbow122/homeroom-docs/docs/adminDocumentation/teacherManagement.md

 ![Edit Teacher](../screenshots/editTeacher.png)

+!!! danger "This GUI does not refresh!"

+    This GUI does not refresh yet.
+To ensure that your changes can be worked on in the same Homeroom instance, close down your current menu, and search for your Teacher again.
+Once you open the Teacher again, after making your edits, you should see that your edits have actually applied.

 ## Add Teacher
 Use the Teacher Management menu to add Teacher Information as an administrator.
 Make use of the "Add Teacher" menu to add Teacher information.